 - Wind-in bolts and washers with spanner to fix bar in place and finish the pull-up station!

 It's far more preferable to have your pull-up bar made to measure and welded by a local steel fabrication company.
-See image to the right for an example, which is -
+The image to the right is an example of a welder bar mount.
+The spec of this bar is;

 - 33 mm thick steel tube with 100 mm x 40 mm welded brackets on each end (2 x 10 mm holes on each bracket).